 Roanna Gonsalves is the author of The Permanent Resident (UWAP) published in India and South Asia as Sunita De Souza Goes To Sydney (Speaking Tiger).
 She was born and brought up in Mumbai, India.
-She came to Australia in 1998 as an international student, and currently lives in Sydney.
-The Permanent Resident won the NSW Premier’s Literary Award Multicultural Prize 2018, and was longlisted for the Dobbie Literary Award for first time published authors 2018.
+She attended St. Xavier’s College, Mumbai, and came to Australia in 1998 as an international student.
+The Permanent Resident won the NSW Premier’s Literary Award Multicultural Prize 2018, and was longlisted for the Dobbie Literary Award 2018.
 Her writing has been compared to the work of Alice Munro and Jhumpa Lahiri.
-Her book has quickly found a place on a number of lists of must-read books, is on the syllabi of courses at several universities and is being studied in the fields of Australian Literature, Postcolonial Literatures, and Creative Writing.
-According to the award-winning Australian writer Michelle De Kretser, The Permanent Resident is “a brilliant fashioning of newness in the Australian literary landscape”.

-Her series of radio documentaries, On the tip of a billion tongues, commissioned and broadcast by Earshot, ABC RN, is an acerbic socio-political portrayal of contemporary India through its multilingual writers.
-She is a recipient of the Prime Minister’s Australia Asia Endeavour Award, and is co-founder co-editor of Southern Crossings.
-She has a PhD (UNSW) and has been facilitating and teaching creative writing workshops for all ages within communities as well as at schools and in the university sector for many years.
+Roanna is a recipient of the Prime Minister’s Australia Asia Endeavour Award, and is co-founder co-editor of Southern Crossings.
+She has a PhD (UNSW), has been an invited Keynote Speaker and panelist at numerous literary events.
+She has been facilitating creative writing workshops for all ages within communities as well as at schools and in the university sector for many years.
+She is a recipient of The Bridge Awards’ inaugural Varuna – Cove Park Writing Residency 2019 in Scotland.
+Roanna works as a Lecturer in Creative Writing at NYU Sydney.
 She currently serves on the Board of Writing NSW.